Hicks prevents slam in return, Yankees home if AL wild card (Sep 26, 2017) | FOX Sports

 Hicks prevents slam in return, Yankees home if AL wild card (Sep 26, 2017)

+”Oh, gosh,” New York rookie left-hander Jordan Montgomery thought to himself on the mound.

+Hicks raced from center to the 385-foot sign and leaped to get his glove above the wall.
+He snagged the ball in the webbing, squeezed it tight and limited Ramos to a sacrifice fly with his Hollywood grab.

-NEW YORK (AP) Aaron Hicks robbed Wilson Ramos of a first-inning grand slam in the outfielder’s return from the disabled list, and the playoff-bound New York Yankees beat the Tampa Bay Rays 6-1 Tuesday night to clinch home-field advantage if they end up in the AL wild-card game next week.
+After nearly falling behind on a grand slam, the playoff-bound Yankees beat the Rays 6-1 Tuesday night to clinch home-field advantage if they end up in the AL wild-card game next week.

-Tampa Bay’s first three batters reached against rookie Jordan Montgomery (9-7), and Hicks leaped at the 385-foot sign in right-center to get his glove above the wall.
-He squeezed the webbing tight, preventing the ball from popping out and limiting Ramos to a sacrifice fly.
+”It was fun, fun to be able to do that,” said Hicks, who also robbed the Los Angeles Angels’ Luis Valbuena of a grand slam at Anaheim on June 14.

-With its 17th win in 23 games, New York (88-69) moved 19 games over .500 for the first time since finishing 95-67 in 2012.
-Assured no worse than a wild-card berth, the Yankees closed within three games of AL East-leading Boston with five remaining.
-The Red Sox lost 9-4 at home to Toronto.
+New York closed within three games of AL East-leading Boston with five remaining.
+If the Yankees and Red Sox finish even, they would play a tiebreaker game in New York on Monday, forcing difficult decisions on whether to use top pitchers.

 Tampa Bay (76-81) was eliminated from playoff contention and missed the postseason for the fourth straight year.